CZ-NIC/mininterface/docs/Supported-types.md

 ### Usage in a dataclass

-Take a look how it works with the variables organized in a dataclass:
+Take a look at how it works with variables organized in a dataclass:

 ```python
 from dataclasses import dataclass